schneidp20/Cascade/readme.txt

-Place the following files in a foler of the following name.    arduino\libraries\cascade
+dPlace the following files in a foler of the following name.    arduino\libraries\cascade

 Look at header file for doc on calling sequence.
 Examples are in progress.